On the Fredholm Solvability for a Class of Multidimensional Hyperbolic Problems: Fredholm alternative (proof of Theorem )

-To prove Assertion (ii), note that $C+D$ is Fredholm from $V$ into $W$ iff $I+DC^{-1}$ is Fredholm from $W$ into $W$, where $I$ is the identity in $W$.
-Set $K=DC^{-1}$ and apply Theorem~\ref{thm:criter} with $n=3$.
-Our task is therefore reduced to showing that $K^3$ is compact.
+To prove part $(ii)$ of the theorem, note that $C+D\in\LL(V,W)$ is Fredholm iff $I+DC^{-1}\in\LL(W)$ is Fredholm, where $I$ is the identity in $W$.
+The proof will be finished by setting $K=-DC^{-1}$ and applying Theorem~\ref{thm:criter} with $n=3$.
+We only need to show that $K^3$ is compact.